IOTechSystems/xrt-examples/DeviceServices/zigbee/README.md

 Unlike many of the examples for the other Device Services, there is no readily available Zigbee device simulator.
 Therefore, this example is instead based off two real world devices which are required to run the example.
 The devices used are an [OSRAM Flex RGBW LED Light Strip](https://www.zigbee2mqtt.io/devices/4052899926110.html) and an [Immax Intelligent Motion Sensor](https://www.zigbee2mqtt.io/devices/07047L.html).
 Click on each device to view their respective pages within the Zigbee2MQTT documentation.

+If you wish to use different devices than these, clear *devices.json* and *schedules.json*, and then run discovery with `AutoRegister` enabled in the `zigbee.json` config file.
+This will update the example to use your devices currently connected to Zigbee2MQTT instead.
+Note that many example requests are written for the aforementioned two devices, so will not work without first being modified.

 ### Start Zigbee2MQTT

 *For more information on Zigbee2MQTT, please read the [Zigbee2MQTT documentation](https://www.zigbee2mqtt.io/)*